 Alternatively, once you receive your AUS username and password, log in to banner.aus.edu and click on Admissions.
 Enter your username (for example, firstname.lastname@example.org or email@example.com) along with your password.
 Click on Check Application Status to view your status and documents checklist.

 Please check your email regularly for any updates regarding your status, holds, and received or missing documents.

 Can I make changes to my application?

 Applicants can make changes to their applications as long as the applications are still not submitted.
-Once an application is submitted, changes in the entries, including change of major or choosing a new term of entry, can only be done by AUS Admissions staff.
+Once an application is submitted, changes in the entries, excluding change of major or choosing a new term of entry, can only be done by AUS Admissions staff.
 Change requests can be submitted through infodesk.aus.edu.